drm1692/QuickQr/README.md

-# devops-qr-code
+# QuickQR DevOps Project

-This is the sample application for the DevOps Capstone Project.
+This is the sample application for the DevOps Project.
 It generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Python using FastAPI.

 ## Application